QCA Code Statement

 Roles of the committees

 Audit committee: The Committee works within a framework of approved terms of reference.
-Its key objectives are to provide effective governance over Gamma’s financial reporting, including the adequacy of disclosures made in the financial statements; to review the performance of the external auditors; to provide oversight of the Group’s systems of internal financial control; and to report to the Board on these matters.
-Further details can be found on pages 56 to 58 of our Annual Report and Accounts 2019.
+Its key objectives are to provide effective governance over Gamma’s financial reporting, including the adequacy of disclosures made in the financial statements; to review the performance of the external auditors; to provide oversight of the Group’s systems of internal financial control; to oversee and direct the work of the internal audit team; and to report to the Board on these matters.
+Further details can be found on pages 60 to 62 of our Annual Report and Accounts 2020.

 Nomination Committee: The Nomination Committee assists the Board in discharging its responsibilities relating to the composition and make-up of the Board and any Committees of the Board.
-It is primarily responsible for evaluating the balance of skills, knowledge and experience of the Board; Evaluating the size structure and composition of the Board and Committees of the Board; Retirements and appointments of additional and replacement Directors and Committee members; and Making appropriate recommendations to the Board on such matters.
-Further details can be found in our Annual Report and Accounts 2019 on page 55.
+It is primarily responsible for evaluating the balance of skills, knowledge and experience of the Board; Evaluating the size structure and composition of the Board and Committees of the Board; Retirements and appointments of additional and replacement Directors and Committee members; and making appropriate recommendations to the Board on such matters.
+Further details can be found in our Annual Report and Accounts 2020 on page 58.

 ESG Committee: The main purpose of the Committee is to represent the board in defining the Company’s strategy relating to ESG matters and in reviewing the practices and initiatives of the Company relating to ESG matters ensuring they remain effective and up to date.
 It oversees the development of the Group’s ESG strategy and makes recommendations to the board regarding it.
 It also oversees the establishment of policies and codes of practice and their effective implementation.
-As it is a new committee, further details will be published in the next Annual Report.
+Further details can be found in our Annual Report and Accounts 2020 on page 65.

 Matters reserved for the board